-Conclusion
+Conclusion (7.5/15)

-The conclusion has supported the hypothesis half way by happening faster at higher concentrations in the hydrogen peroxide but not in the potato catalase (Refer to Tables 1 and 2).
+The conclusion has supported the hypothesis half way by happening faster at higher concentrations in the hydrogen peroxide but not in the potato catalase (refer to Tables 1 and 2).
 If the potato catalase was at 100% concentration the enzyme began to denature which is shown by its 3.1 seconds to the top.
 Also, at 0% concentration of the potato catalase, the enzyme becomes denatured and will never float to the top.
 The greatest rate seen was with the concentration of 25% potato catalase, the disc floated to the top in 0.16 seconds.
 (Refer to Table 1) The enzyme was denatured by the pH of the catalase.
 The other reaction, which supported the hypothesis, was shown to have faster times as the concentration was higher.
 When the concentration was at 3.0% hydrogen peroxide, the disc floated fastest (Refer to Table 2).
 The disc was pushed up by the oxygen that was being released as the reaction occurred.
 The significance of the results is that depending on the solution tested results in whether the reaction is sped up or slowed down in higher concentration.
 Further testing should be done to aid in the results of this experiment as one experiment cannot be proven correct until others are tested.

-Error Analysis
+Error Analysis (2/2)